-Throughout the year ended 31 July 2020 the College's Performance Appraisal and Review Committee comprised of at least 3 members.
-The Committee's responsibilities are to review the performance of the Chief Executive and Senior Post Holders and report their findings to the Finance and Resources Committee, who in turn take this into consideration when making recommendations to the Board on remuneration and benefits.
+Throughout the year ended 31 July 2021 the College's Performance Appraisal and Review Committee comprised of at least 3 members and included representation from Tyne Coast Academy Trust Board.
+The Committee's responsibilities are to review the performance of the Chief Executive and Senior Post Holders and report their findings to the Finance and Resources

+Committee, who in turn take this into consideration when making recommendations to the Board on remuneration and benefits.

-Details of senior post-holders remuneration for the year ended 31 July 2020 are set out in note 6 to the financial statements.
+Details of senior post-holders remuneration for the year ended 31 July 2021 are set out in note 6 to the financial statements.